Is there an App that Identifies Plants for Free

 Unlike PictureThis, a free plant identifier app does broad visual search across plants and other objects but not paid-only horticulture coaching.

-When to use is there an app that identifies plants for free (and when not to)
+When to use a free plant identifier app (and when not to)

 Use it when